dkharazi/notes/content/notes/deep_learning/perceptron.md

 	$$ \text{output} = \begin{cases} 0 &\text{if } w \cdot x + b \leq 0 \cr 1 &\text{if } w \cdot x + b > 0
 \end{cases} $$
 	- Where $b \equiv -\text{threshold}$
+- We can think of the bias as a shift or adjustment to our decision boundary
-- We can think of the bias as a measure of how easy it is to get the perceptron to output a $1$
+- We can also think of the bias as a measure of how easy it is to get the perceptron to output a $1$
 - If the bias is very positive, then it is very easy for the perceptron to output a $1$
 - If the bias is very negative, then it is very difficult for the perceptron to output a $1$

+---

+### tldr
+- A perceptron is a single neuron, which is a function
+- Meaning, a perceptron receives some input
+- And, a perceptron returns an output

+---

 ### References
 - [Using Neural Nets to Recognize Handwriting](http://neuralnetworksanddeeplearning.com/chap1.html)